 What is a Dental Bridge?

-A dental bridge is a custom made, single fixture that is installed along the arch to replace one or more teeth.
+A dental bridge is a custom-made single fixture that the dentist installs along the arch to replace one or more teeth.
 On each end of the bridge is a dental crown with the false teeth (the pontics) in between them.
-The crowns are attached to anchor teeth, or abutment teeth, to hold the restorating firmly in place.
-There are several types of dental bridges available:
+The crowns attach to anchor teeth, or abutment teeth, to hold the prosthetic firmly in place.
+We have several types of dental bridges available, including the following:

-- Removable Dental Bridge: It is made up of pontics that are secured to a framework with metal clasps.
+• Removable Dental Bridge: Consisting of pontics that attach to a framework with metal clasps.
 The clasps rest on your remaining teeth to hold the prosthesis in place.
-This is recommended for short term use as it is not very sturdy.
+We recommend this option for short-term or temporary use, because it is not that sturdy.

-- Traditional Dental Bridge: It is made up of two dental crowns located on each end with the pontic(s) located in the middle.
+• Traditional Dental Bridge: Consisting of two dental crowns on each end, with the pontic(s) in the middle.
 The dentist will remove some enamel from the two teeth adjacent to the gap to prepare them for the dental crowns.
-This is considered a fixed bridge since the crowns will be cemented to the adjacent teeth.
+This is a type of fixed bridge since the dentist will cement the crowns to the adjacent teeth.

-- Maryland Bridge: This is a unique bridge because the pontic appears to have metal “wings” attached to it.
-This metal framework is bonded to the back side of two adjacent teeth.
+• Maryland Bridge: This is a unique bridge because the pontic appears to have metal “wings” attached to it.
+The dentist bonds the metal framework to the back side of two adjacent teeth.

-- Implant Supported Bridge: Patients missing two or more teeth can benefits from dental implants.
+• Implant Supported Bridge: Patients missing two or more teeth can benefits from dental implants.
 This solution involves using implants to secure the bridge instead of healthy, remaining teeth.
-If you would like to learn more about how dental implants work, see Dental Implants.
+To learn more about how dental implants work, visit Dental Implants.

 What to Expect During the Bridge Process

-At the next appoint, Dr. Goyal will prepare the teeth teeth on either side of the gap.
-These teeth are the called the abutment teeth.
+At the next appointment, Dr. Goyal will prepare the abutment teeth on either side of the gap.
 This step involves removing a portion of the enamel and reducing the size of the teeth.
-This is done to ensure that the teeth are smooth for the restoration.
+This ensures that the teeth are smooth for the restoration.
 It also ensures there is space for the bridge to fit comfortably.

-Once the dentist prepares the teeth, he will take dental impressions.
+After Dr. Goyal prepares the teeth, he will take dental impressions.
 We will use the impressions to create molds and then send them to a lab where they will construct the dental bridge.
-We will also use impressions to make temporary dental restorations to protect your teeth until the bridge is ready.
-This will help you eat, speak, and smile normally while waiting.
+We will also make a temporary dental prosthetic to protect your teeth until the bridge is ready.
+The prosthetic will help you eat, speak, and smile normally while waiting for the final bridge.

 Post Dental Bridge Procedure

-Since the teeth will be anesthetized for treatment, you may feel numbness in the tongue, lips, and roof of the mouth.
-Please refrain from eating and drinking hot beverages until the numbness subsides.
-Avoid eating sticky and hard foods, and chew on the opposite side of your mouth.
+For the first few days, avoid eating sticky and hard foods, and chew on the opposite side of your mouth.
 Brush normally, but floss carefully.
-Do not pull up on the floss, as this can dislodge a temporary bridge.
+Do not pull the floss upward, because this can dislodge a temporary bridge.

-It is normal to experience some temperature and pressure sensitivity after each appointment.
-The sensitivity should fade a few weeks after your bridge is placed.
-You may use mild pain medications as directed.
-If your bite feels uneven, if you have persistent pain, or if you have any other questions or concerns, please contact our Frederick office as soon as possible.
+Experiencing some temperature and pressure sensitivity after each appointment is normal.
+The sensitivity should fade a few weeks after we place your bridge.
+You may use mild pain medications, but they are not always necessary.
+If your bite feels uneven, have persistent pain, or have questions or concerns, please contact our Frederick dental office.

 Dental Bridge FAQs